1 Introduction

 Why care about GSWEP4R?

-• R is one of the most successfull statistical programming languages
+• R is one of the most successful statistical programming languages

 • R is a powerful yet complex ecosystem